Health Informatics, MS

-Through a Master of Science in Health Informatics, you will become familiar the data systems used to provide care, including electronic medical records, computerized provider order entry systems, imaging systems and lab systems.
+Through a Master of Science in Health Informatics, you will become familiar with the tools to manipulate data and the data systems used to provide care, including electronic medical records, clinical decision support, lab, and imaging systems.

 “Healthcare technology is bringing us into an exciting world of truly personalized medicine and healthcare.
 This new program brings together the best of both worlds for people looking to make a difference.” —Jonathan Hill, Dean of Seidenberg School of Computer Science and Information

 Choose Your Career